 Explore Apps & Online Games

-There are plenty of apps and games that help teach kids to code, but for the youngest kids, it’s important to choose with care.
+There are plenty of apps and programming-based games that help teach kids to code, but for the youngest kids, it’s important to choose with care.
 Don’t be surprised if these programs are a little lighter on the coding and heavier on gamified learning aspects; that’s a good thing for kids this age!

 LightBot offers a variety of puzzles kids can solve with basic coding concepts.
 By interacting with each puzzle, kids will be exposed to concepts like sequencing, overloading, loops, and conditionals.